odan/odan.github.io/_posts/2021-02-07-php-queues.md

 ![image](https://user-images.githubusercontent.com/781074/107159865-fb77b480-6992-11eb-8377-d4cdf396b001.png)

-At this point in time we have now queue, see `Queues`.
+At this point in time we have no queues, see `Queues`.

 Next we have to install a RabbitMQ client for PHP.